 If you’re a VAT-registered contractor, you are able to charge reduced 5% VAT rates to your customers for all qualifying energy-efficiency product installations.
 The products covered under tax guidelines include insulation installations, solar panel installations and applications of Stormdry Masonry Protection Cream.
 The 5% VAT is applicable to all labour and materials related to the installation of the qualifying energy-efficiency measure.
 This makes it possible for you to make the cost of energy-efficiency retrofit installation far more viable to customers than they otherwise would have been.

 Given that there is going to be an increasing number of financial incentive schemes from the government in relation to energy-efficiency improvements, it is sensible for contractors to become TrustMark approved installers.
-The new PAS 2030/PAS 2035 guidelines mean that contractors must be TrustMark approved in order to be eligible for carrying out installations under the Green Homes Grant.
-Additionally, by 30th June 2021 it will also be necessary for publicly-funded energy saving retrofit projects to be overseen by an approved Retrofit Coordinator.
+PAS 2030/PAS 2035 guidelines mean that contractors must be TrustMark approved to carry out installations.
+Additionally, it is now necessary for publicly-funded energy saving retrofit projects to be overseen by an approved Retrofit Coordinator.
 With so many incentives coming in the future and so little time to get qualified, it makes sense to start making preparations now.

 To become TrustMark approved, contact the Property Care Association and apply for membership.
 All PCA contractor members are included in the TrustMark scheme.
 You will also be included in their searchable database of contractors.
-If you wish to be able to carry out works under the Green Homes Grant scheme then you will need to become classified as an insulation/energy retrofit contractor within the TrustMark database by contacting TrustMark directly.
+If you wish to be able to carry out retrofit works then you will need to become classified as an insulation/energy retrofit contractor within the TrustMark database by contacting TrustMark directly.